Michelle M Sauer

 5. An examination of scribal annotations and reading practices in St Birgitta of Sweden's Revelations.

 I also have several edited collections and various monographs in progress.
+They span materiality, CRT and monasticism, and queer sex and solitaries.

 In additional to teaching medieval studies and queer theory, I also serve as the department's linguist.
 Recently, Dr. Kim Donehower and I crafted a Linguistics minor and a Linguistics certificate that are available at the undergraduate level.
 You can find the requirements on the Department of English's homepage.

 Courses include the regularly offered Modern Grammar, History of the English Language, and Introduction to Linguistics.
 Special topics courses, such as Old English (Language), Middle English (Language), Gender & Language, Syntax and Argumentation, etc. are offered as available in my schedule.
+Most of my personal focus is in the area of morpho-syntax, as you can see, but I occasionally dabble in sociolinguistics as intersections with gender, race, and sexuality.

 The minor and certificate are also supported by the Languages Department and the department of Communication Sciences and Disorders.